-(b) Accepting and facilitating the use of sign languages, Braille, augmentative and alternative communication, and all other accessible means, modes and formats of communication of their choice by persons with disabilities in official interactions;

-(c) Urging private entities that provide services to the general public, including through the Internet, to provide information and services in accessible and usable formats for persons with disabilities;

-(d) Encouraging the mass media, including providers of information through the Internet, to make their services accessible to persons with disabilities;

-(e) Recognizing and promoting the use of sign language.
+- (b) Accepting and facilitating the use of sign languages, Braille, augmentative and alternative communication, and all other accessible means, modes and formats of communication of their choice by persons with disabilities in official interactions; - (c) Urging private entities that provide services to the general public, including through the Internet, to provide information and services in accessible and usable formats for persons with disabilities; - (d) Encouraging the mass media, including providers of information through the Internet, to make their services accessible to persons with disabilities; - (e) Recognizing and promoting the use of sign languages.

-Article 22 Respect for privacy
+Respect for privacy

-1. No person with disabilities, regardless of place of residence or living arrangements, shall be subjected to arbitrary or unlawful interference with his or her privacy, family, home or correspondence or other types of communication or to unlawful attacks on his or her honour and reputation.
-Persons with disabilities have the right to the protection of the law against such interference or attacks.

-2. States Parties shall protect the privacy of personal, health and rehabilitation information of persons with disabilities on an equal basis with others.
+- 1. No person with disabilities, regardless of place of residence or living arrangements, shall be subjected to arbitrary or unlawful interference with his or her privacy, family, home or correspondence or other types of communication or to unlawful attacks on his or her honour and reputation.
+Persons with disabilities have the right to the protection of the law against such interference or attacks. - 2.
+States Parties shall protect the privacy of personal, health and rehabilitation information of persons with disabilities on an equal basis with others.

-Article 23 Respect for home and the family
+Respect for home and the family

-1. States Parties shall take effective and appropriate measures to eliminate discrimination against persons with disabilities in all matters relating to marriage, family, parenthood and relationships, on an equal basis with others, so as to ensure that:

-(a) The right of all persons with disabilities who are of marriageable age to marry and to found a family on the basis of free and full consent of the intending spouses is recognized;

-(b) The rights of persons with disabilities to decide freely and responsibly on the number and spacing of their children and to have access to age-appropriate information, reproductive and family planning education are recognized, and the means necessary to enable them to exercise these rights and the equal opportunity to retain their fertility are provided;

-(c) Persons with disabilities, including children, shall retain their fertility on an equal basis with others.

-2. States Parties shall ensure the rights and responsibilities of persons with disabilities, with regard to guardianship, wardship, trusteeship and adoption of children, or similar institutions where these concepts exist in national legislation; in all cases the interests of the children shall be paramount.
-States Parties shall render appropriate assistance to persons with disabilities in the performance of their child-rearing responsibilities.
+- 1. States Parties shall take effective and appropriate measures to eliminate discrimination against persons with disabilities in all matters relating to marriage, family, parenthood and relationships, on an equal basis with others, so as to ensure that: - (a) The right of all persons with disabilities who are of marriageable age to marry and to found a family on the basis of free and full consent of the intending spouses is recognized; - (b) The rights of persons with disabilities to decide freely and responsibly on the number and spacing of their children and to have access to age-appropriate information, reproductive and family planning education are recognized, and the means necessary to enable them to exercise these rights are provided; - (c) Persons with disabilities, including children, retain their fertility on an equal basis with others. - 2.
+States Parties shall ensure the rights and responsibilities of persons with disabilities, with regard to guardianship, wardship, trusteeship, adoption of children or similar institutions, where these concepts exist in national legislation; in all cases the best interests of the child shall be paramount.
+States Parties shall render appropriate assistance to persons with disabilities in the performance of their childrearing responsibilities. - 3.
+States Parties shall ensure that children with disabilities have equal rights with respect to family life.
+With a view to realizing these rights, and to prevent concealment, abandonment, neglect and segregation of children with disabilities,

-3. States Parties shall ensure that children with disabilities have equal rights with respect to family life.
-With a view to realizing these rights, and to prevent concealment, abandonment, neglect and segregation of children with disabilities, States Parties shall undertake to provide early and comprehensive information, services and support to children with disabilities and their families.
+States Parties shall undertake to provide early and comprehensive information, services and support to children with disabilities and their families.

-4. States Parties shall ensure that a child shall not be separated from his or her parents against their will, except when competent authorities subject to judicial review determine, in accordance with applicable law and procedures, that such separation is necessary for the best interests of the child.
-In no case shall a child be separated from parents on the basis of a disability of either the child or one or both of the parents.

-5. States Parties shall undertake that where the immediate family is unable to care for a child with disabilities, to take every effort to provide alternative care within the wider family, and failing that, within the community in a family setting.
+- 4. States Parties shall ensure that a child shall not be separated from his or her parents against their will, except when competent authorities subject to judicial review determine, in accordance with applicable law and procedures, that such separation is necessary for the best interests of the child.
+In no case shall a child be separated from parents on the basis of a disability of either the child or one or both of the parents. - 5.
+States Parties shall, where the immediate family is unable to care for a child with disabilities, undertake every effort to provide alternative care within the wider family, and failing that, within the community in a family setting.